slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

 ```
 {:data-add-copy-button='true'}

-Restart `kubelet` and check its status.
+In the worker node terminal window restart `kubelet` and check its status.

 ```shell
 systemctl daemon-reload && \